bloominstituteoftechnology/web-sprint-challenge-build-a-web-api/README.md

 ### Task 2: Project Requirements

 > This section should include requirements for the sprint challenge itself.
 The idea is to be explicit with the student about the things their project solution needs to implement, without telling them **how** to do any of these things.
 Be sure all learning objectives in your sprint challenge list are covered.

 Your finished project must include all of the following requirements:

-> (The following is an example):

-#### Home Page
+#### NPM Scripts

-[Review the provided design file for the home page](design/home.png).
-Notice the navigation and header images are missing.

-* [ ] Uses Semantic HTML and CSS to create the missing navigation and header
+- [ ] An _npm script_ named _"server"_ that uses `nodemon`to run the API server.
+- [ ] Use _nodemon_ as a development time dependency only that is not deployed to production.
+- [ ] An _npm script_ named _"start"_ that uses `node` to run the API server.

+#### Build an API

+- [ ] Design and build endpoints for performing CRUD operations on _projects_ and _actions_.
+When adding an action, make sure the `project_id` provided belongs to an existing `project`.
+If you try to add an action with an `id` of 3 and there is no project with that `id` the database will return an error.
+- [ ] Add an endpoint for retrieving the list of actions for a project.
+- [ ] Use an HTTP client like `postman` or `insomnia` to test the API's endpoints.
-* [ ] The `About` navigation item must be linked to the [about.html](about.html) page
+- [ ] Use Express Routers to organize the API's code.
-* [ ] Your design must be responsive such that it is accessible on mobile(500px) and tablet(800 px) and matches the [mobile](design/mobile.png) wireframe.
-This functionality must be implemented using flexbox.
-* [ ] Uses all box model properties so that margins, borders, and padding match the wireframes
-* [ ] You must add responsive breakpoints to your code by using media queries
-* [ ] All 10 boxes on the home page are correctly styled with background colors using the guide below:

-* [ ] box1: `teal`
-* [ ] box2: `gold`
-* [ ] box3: `cadetblue`
-* [ ] box4: `coral`
-* [ ] box5: `crimson`
-* [ ] box6: `forestgreen`
-* [ ] box7: `darkorchid`
-* [ ] box8: `hotpink`
-* [ ] box9: `indigo`
-* [ ] box10: `dodgerblue`

 In your solution, it is essential that you follow best practices and produce clean and professional results.
 You will be scored on your adherence to proper code style and good organization.
 Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
 It is better to submit a challenge that meets MVP than one that attempts too much and does not.

 ### Task 3: Stretch Goals

-> Include stretch goals in this section.
-These are additional things the student can do go beyond basic proficiency, and push their scores on the challenge up to a 3.
-Be clear that these are *not* required.
-Completing all of the tasks in the required section must be sufficient to  demonstrate proficiency of all sprint objectives, and earn a score of '2.

-> Example stretch goals below:

 After finishing your required elements, you can push your work further.
 These goals may or may not be things you have learned in this module but they build on the material you just studied.
 Time allowing, stretch your limits and see if you can deliver on the following optional goals:

-* [ ] Build a page of your choosing from the navigation items.
-Come up with content and images that fit the theme.
+- [ ] Deploy the API to Heroku.
-* [ ] Introduce CSS animations to your site.
+- [ ] Configure the API to support environment variables.
-* [ ] Build a contact page and create a form with several inputs of your choosing
+- [ ] Use middleware for validation of incoming data.

 ## Submission format

 Follow these steps for completing your project.

 - [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repo). **Please don't merge your own pull request**
 - [ ] Add your team lead as a reviewer on the pull-request
 - [ ] Your team lead will count the project as complete after receiving your pull-request